 October is Breast Cancer Awareness Month - a national effort to make sure women with breast cancer get the best possible care, support and treatment.

-A woman in the UK is diagnosed with breast cancer every ten minutes.
+One in seven UK females will be diagnosed with breast cancer in their lifetimes.
 This is a stark figure and one that shows why it’s so important to get checked out if you have any concerns.

 Our Medical Negligence Solicitors regularly work with women who’ve been affected by breast cancer, including many who were diagnosed later than they should have been.
 A late diagnosis can have terrible consequences, such as the cancer spreading to other parts of the body and patients having to go through more aggressive treatment.

 But the breast cancer survival rate is much higher if it’s detected early, so we feel very strongly about the need for members of the public and clinicians to recognise the warning signs of breast cancer as early as possible.

 According to guidance, you should see your GP if you have any of the following symptoms:

 - A lump, swelling or change in the size or shape of one or both breast

 - Dimples on the skin of your breasts

 - Discharge from nipple other than breast milk

 - Your nipple changing appearance, such as turning inwards into the breast